Managing Females – Avoiding C-Sections in Dogs

 , which have raspberry leaf extract in it.
 Either work well.

 Too much protein in the diet can cause C-sections by encouraging baby growth in utero and large birthing weights.
 Just be reasonable and switch the mom to puppy or kitten food the last 2 weeks of gestation when she is out of room and needs more calories per bite.

 Small-breed moms are often fed puppy or kitten food for life.
 These foods have higher calories per bite, and small breeds seem to do better on slightly higher protein.
 We are OK with that and have had few issues, if we have watched how fat the females get.
 We want them lean at birth but not thin or fat.
 Fat in the pelvis impedes the birth process, and we are trying to prevent C-Sections.

 When you manage females, you have to look at vitamins.
 Vitamins can take females with intermittent heat cycles and get them coming into heat when they naturally should be.
 Plus, prenatal vitamins and iron will give your babies red blood cells to the max.
 Kittens are born with all the RBCs they will have until 6 weeks.
 We want our babies born with fight to live!
-(Read Vitamins and Reproduction
+(Read Vitamins for the Breeding Female

 When it comes to C-Sections, you can select and manage for few or none of them.
 When selecting for breed-specific characteristics, choose mothers that have even litter sizes and are easy to handle.
 Good mothers have daughters who are good mothers.
 You will have fewer C-Sections and that is a challenge worth breeding to!